For Eyes Only: Production

-The idea to make For Eyes Only was conceived by dramatist Hans Lucke, who also played in the film.
+The idea to make For Eyes Only was conceived by dramatist Hans Lucke, who also played a role in the film.
 Although its main theme – the planned invasion of the GDR by American-led NATO forces – was a common motif in East German propaganda since the beginning of the Cold War, author Bernd Stöver viewed For Eyes Only as the final link in a chain of publications, starting at 1958, intended by the government to demonstrate the necessity of building the Berlin Wall and to justify it after it was erected.
 Dramatist Heinz Hafke commented that "the Imperialist forces view the Cold War as a never-ending struggle against the Socialist states.
-The Cold War can become hot instantly, if the forces of peace will let down their guard.
-In this film, although we used some artistic freedom, we based the plot on actual people and documents...
+The Cold War can become hot instantly, if the forces of peace let down their guard.
+In this film, although we took some artistic liberties, we based the plot on actual people and documents...
 The setting of the story sometime before 13 August 1961 is justified and is supported by fact."
 Stöver claimed that the picture was to give the impression that the planned invasion was prevented by building the wall.
 This was reinforced by the disclaimer that announced: "Resemblance to real persons is intended".

 The film's plot was loosely based on three actual espionage affairs: primarily, it was modeled after the case of Horst Hesse, an East German agent who infiltrated the American Military Intelligence Division in 1955 and managed to smuggle out two safes containing classified documents, which allowed the Stasi to uncover some 140 spies.
 Hesse was celebrated as a hero in East Germany - largely due to the film's success - but later research established that his role in the operation was exaggerated.
 The chief protagonist Hansen was meant to allude to him.
-The invasion plans mentioned in the film were inspired by DECO II, an operational plan of the Bundeswehr to attack the GDR, which was known to the Stasi since 1955 but was granted great publicity in the early 1960s as proof for the danger of imminent invasion.
+The invasion plans mentioned in the film were inspired by DECO II, an operational plan of the Bundeswehr to attack the GDR, which was known to the Stasi since 1955 but was given great publicity in the early 1960s as proof for the danger of imminent invasion.
 The producers also mentioned MC-96, a NATO plan to use tactical nuclear weapons in East Germany, as another inspiration.
 The fifth column of Western saboteurs referred to in the film, that were to organize a second '17 June 1953', was based on a network uncovered in 1959, when three American agents related to it were captured in Karl-Marx-Stadt.

 The producers received full cooperation from the Stasi, and several officers from the service were used as consultants.
 Director János Veiczi saw actor Alfred Müller in theater, playing Phileas Fogg, and offered him the main role.
 Principal photography took place in Leipzig.
-Müller, who had no driving license, was only shot in the Opel Kapitän used in the filming when it was pushed or towed, while a member of the production team drove it in the car chase scenes.
+Müller, who had no driving license, was only shot in the Opel Kapitän used in the filming when it was being pushed or towed, while a member of the production team drove it in the car chase scenes.